 Crispy, succulent, and sweet-flavored Asian greens are easy to grow and demand little space.
-Like other greens such as lettuce and spinach they are cool-season crops and prefer to reach maturity in cool air temperatures.
+Like other greens such as lettuce and spinach, they are cool-season crops and prefer to reach maturity in cool air temperatures.
 They are quick growing and well suited for sowing in spring for late spring harvest or late summer for autumn harvest.
+They are easily grown through the winter in mild-winter regions or under the protection of a plastic tunnel or cold frame in cold winter regions.

-Grow Asian greens—pac choi, tatsoi, mizuna, leafy mustard, and edible leaf amaranth– as stand-alone crops or tuck them into spots in the garden where other crops have finished.
+Grow Asian greens—Pak Choi, tatsoi, mizuna, leafy mustard, and edible leaf amaranth– as stand-alone crops or tuck them into spots in the garden where other crops have finished.
 Harvest Asian greens all at once or cut-and-come.

-Hybrids of Pac Choi include Joi Choi (55 days) which is both heat and cold tolerant, and Mei Oing Choi and Green Fortune which are both sweet and crispy and only grow to 6 inches tall.
+Hybrids of Pak Choi include Joi Choi (55 days) which is both heat and cold tolerant, and Mei Ling Choi and Green Fortune which are both sweet and crispy and only grow to 6 inches tall.

-Sauté Pac Choi quickly in butter to highlight its delicate flavor or steam it in just a minute or two to keep it just crunchy.
+Sauté Pak Choi quickly in butter to highlight its delicate flavor or steam it in just a minute or two to keep it just crunchy.
+See How to Cook and Serve Bok Choy

 Tatsoi is tender, sweet, and crunchy.
 Its deep green, shiny, spoon-shaped leaves on small green stems grow in flat rosettes reaching 12-inches in diameter.
 Sow tatsoi directly in the garden in early spring and in autumn do not rush it to harvest; it is cold tolerant and can withstand even light snow.

 Mizuna is a delicate member of the cabbage family; it has finely cut, frilly, deep green leaves with juicy, narrow, white midribs.
 Mizuna forms a rosette and grows to just about 12-inches tall.
 Sow mizuna directly in the garden; it is highly adaptable to most soils and a wide range of weather.
-Harvest the whole plant or individual leaves cut-and-come again.
+Harvest the whole plant or individual leaves cut-and-come-again.
+See How to Grow Mizuna

 Mizuna brings a mild somewhat mustardy, spicy flavor to salad mixes and also can be sautéd (with garlic and onions) or steamed briefly until tender.